Register Today: September 2025 Total Pharmacy® Solutions Summit

 “Attendees will learn how to spot barriers they may not have realized were shaping patient outcomes and how to reframe everyday situations, like vaccine hesitancy, from ‘individual failure’ to ‘systemic barrier,’ and how that shift transforms patient trust and engagement,” said representatives from the National Pharmaceutical Association (NPhA).
 “They’ll also walk away with a new perspective and strategies to help them act as bridge builders, across differences and across generational divides.”

-Other featured speakers include:
+Other featured speakers include the following:

 “Patients, payors, providers, and others all think a pharmacy is a pharmacy,” stated Seguridad.
 “Yet, patients have unequal access to pharmacy services—and pharmacies are paid differently.
 All pharmacies are NOT the same.”